Amtliche Vorführung

 Examples:

-die Blumen (plural) die Blumen
+die Blumen (plural)die Blumen

-die Hunde (plural) die Hunde
+die Hunde (plural)die Hunde

-die Bücher (plural) die Bücher
+die Bücher (plural)die Bücher

-die Autos (plural) die Autos
+die Autos (plural)die Autos

-§3d.
+§3f.
 Optional Plural Disambiguation

 This disambiguation preserves simplified morphology while accommodating lexical items where number distinction proves pragmatically essential.
-Suffix choice follows speaker preference and lexical convention.

 Examples:

-die Mädchen (plural) die Mädchens
+die Mädchen (plural)die Mädchens

 Adjectives and Adverbs